 The biggest adventure?
 Dairy Cows!
 Kendra shares her journey exploring which cow is best, taking care of a cow, and birthing her first calf.
 Spoiler Alert: A cow is EASIER than goats.

 Throughout this episode, we refer to many of our past podcasts and YouTube videos.
 You can find all of our past episodes here, and search through all of our YouTube Videos and subscribe to our channel so you don’t miss any updates.

 The Biggest Update of all: Aust is going to be doing Homesteady FULL TIME.
 This means more of everything: videos, classes, and bonus podcasts.

 Plus: We will be opening a new Homesteady Pioneers Forum.
 Want a sneak peak?
 Email us at Aust@thisishomesteady.com if you’d like to be a tester.

 Wait, are you not yet a Pioneer?
 For $5 a month YOU can be a homsteady pioneer.
 You get bonus episodes of the podcast through the Pioneer Library, plus access to our new “one click” feature that will allow you to download 20 episodes of Homesteady WITH JUST ONE CLICK.

-Do you want to support the podcast?
 Are you doing some online shopping?
-Use our Amazon affiliate link and a portion of your spending supports the show. www.amsteady.com.
+Use our Amazon affiliate link and a portion of your spending will be paid to us as an affiliate commision. www.amsteady.com.

 2018 promises to be an exciting year.
 Stay Tuned!